Spasman/rcon_example/README.md

 survival_use_vice (44):
 Triggers when a player uses a consumable vice.
 (Rubbing Alcohol, Smokes, etc) "PlayerID": The player ID of who used the vice.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "ViceID": The ID of the vice being consumed

 survival_player_revive (45):
 Triggers when a player is revived outside of a new wave starting.
 "RevivingPlayerID": The player ID of the reviving player.
 "SaviorPlayerID": The player ID of the player who revived the dead player.
 Will be the same as RevivingPlayerID if they revived themselves.
+"RevivingProfile": Holds a JSON string with 2 keys, 'ProfileID' for the reviving player profile ID and 'Store' for the reviving player's store platform ID
+"SaviorProfile": Holds a JSON string with 2 keys, 'ProfileID' for the saving player profile ID and 'Store' for the saving player's store platform ID
 "Antacids": Will be set to "1" if the savior player used the antacids vice.
 "Cost": The amount of money it cost to revive the dead player, unless they used the antacids vice then it is set to "1"

 player_taunt (46):
 Triggers when a player uses a emote, such as /drink or /smoke "PlayerID": The ID of the player who emoted.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "TauntID": The ID of the emote used.

 survival_complete_mission (47):
 Triggered when a player completes a mission from the bar in Survival.
 "PlayerID": The ID of the player.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "Reward": Returns how much money the player was rewarded.
 "Type": Returns the ID of what mission was completed.

 survival_take_mission (48):
 Triggered when a player accepts a mission from the bar in Survival.
 "PlayerID": The ID of the player.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "Reward": Returns how much money the player will be rewarded.
 "Type": Returns the ID of what mission was accepted.

 survival_fail_mission (49):
 Triggered when a player fails or abandons a mission from the bar in Survival.
 "PlayerID": The ID of the player.
+"Profile": Holds a JSON string with 2 keys, 'ProfileID' for the player profile ID and 'Store' for the player's store platform ID
 "Reward": Returns how much money the player would have been rewarded.
 "Type": Returns the ID of what mission was failed.
 ```